-During the three months ended July 3, 2005, the Company recorded income tax expense of \$79 on income before income taxes of \$405.
-During the six months ended July 3, 2005, the Company recorded income tax expense of \$112 on a loss before income taxes of \$2,205.
-The majority of the income tax expense relates to minimum taxes in certain jurisdictions.
+During the three months ended October 2, 2005, the Company recorded a net recovery of income tax expense of \$39 on income before income taxes of \$749.
+The net recovery includes a refund of income taxes of \$117, offset by a tax expense of \$78 related to minimum taxes in certain jurisdictions.
+During the nine months ended October 2, 2005, the Company recorded income tax expense of \$73 on a loss before income taxes of \$1,456.
+The net income tax expense includes a refund of \$117, offset by a tax expense of \$190 related to minimum taxes in certain jurisdictions.

 At December 31, 2004, the Company had total net operating loss ("NOL") carryforwards of approximately \$105,200, of which \$2,376 will expire in 2010, \$6,660 will expire in 2011, \$1,368 will expire in 2012, \$1,078 will expire in 2018, \$60 will expire in 2019, \$30 will expire in 2020, \$54,097 will expire in 2021, \$20,069 will expire in 2022, and \$19,462 will expire in 2023.
-There has been no significant transactions in the three and six months ended July 3, 2005 that would materially impact these loss carryforwards.
+There has been no significant transactions in the three and nine months ended October 2, 2005 that would materially impact these loss carryforwards.

-Whether the recapitalization transactions described in note 6 result in an ownership change for purposes of Section 382 of the Internal Revenue Code ("Section 382"), which imposes a limitation on a corporation's use of NOL carryforwards following an "ownership change," depends upon whether the exchangeable shares of SMTC Canada are treated as shares of the Company under U.S. tax principles.
+Whether the recapitalization transactions described in note 6 (the "Recapitalization Transaction") result in an ownership change for purposes of Section 382 of the Internal Revenue Code ("Section 382"), which imposes a limitation on a corporation's use of NOL carryforwards following an "ownership change," depends upon whether the exchangeable shares of SMTC Canada are treated as shares of the Company under U.S. tax principles.
 The tax law governing the exchangeable shares is unclear and, accordingly, it is uncertain whether Section 382 will apply to the Recapitalization Transaction.
 If deemed applicable, Section 382 would limit the amount of NOLs available to offset taxable income in the post-ownership change period and would preclude the full utilization of the Company's NOLs.
-However, the Company would file the appropriate tax election to ensure that the taxable intercompany dividend, paid in connection with the recapitalization transaction (note 6), would be allocated to the pre-ownership change period in the year ended December 31, 2004, and thus the utilization of NOLs against this income amount would not be limited.
+However, the Company has filed the appropriate tax election to ensure that the taxable intercompany dividend, paid in connection with the Recapitalization Transaction (note 6), would be allocated to the pre-ownership change period in the year ended December 31, 2004, and thus the utilization of NOLs against this income amount would not be limited.